 2) pulsation of cells in the wound area;

-3) wave-like movements of the channel walls;
+3) wave-like movements of the canal walls;

 4) change in osmotic pressure;